Measurelab/GA4EventSchema/index.md

 Finally, anyone with the skills and inclination can **propose edits** to this site and the supporting wiki.
 You can peek under the hood in the [Github repository here](https://github.com/Measurelab/GA4EventSchema).

 ### Who exactly is the "we"?
 The GA4 Event Schema Org was originally conceived by a bunch of people at the UK-based analytics consultancy, [Measurelab](https://www.measurelab.co.uk).
-Mark Rochefort, Julian Erbsloeh, Liam Grant, Daniel Perry-Reed, and Steven Elliott have contributed thus far.
+Daniel Perry-Reed, Julian Erbsloeh, Lace Rogers, Liam Grant, Mark Rochefort and Steven Elliott have contributed thus far.
 Join us!

 ### Contact us
 Email?